SiaFoundation/siad/doc/api/index.html.md

 }
 ```

-This curl command performs a GET request that fetches a registry entry for a publickey and datakey.
+This curl command performs a POST request that updates a registry entry for a
+publickey and datakey.

 ### JSON Parameters
 ### REQUIRED